Truth: Most bloggers will never make money from their blogs.

 When it comes to communicating with your audience, assume that you are at a level 10 and they are at a level 1.

-He doesn’t mean that you should assume your audience is stupid.
-Let me explain.
+And no, that doesn’t mean that you should assume your audience is stupid!

 When you write and communicate in any way, you do it from your point of view, your experiences, and with all of your prior knowledge about the topic you are discussing.